scharlton2/solver_dev_manual/source/02/03_01_solver_skeleton.rst

 At this point, the solver does nothing.

 Compile this source code.
 The way to compile a source code differs by the compiler.
-Refer to Section 7.2.1 for the procedure to compile using gfortran and Intel Fortran Compiler.
+Refer to :ref:`how_to_link` for the procedure to compile using Intel Fortran Compiler and gfortran.

 .. code-block:: fortran
    :caption: Sample solver source code